Skip to main content

 To do this, we have committed to reduce our Scope 1 and 2 emissions by 46% by 2030 against a 2019 baseline.
 Our number one priority will always be safety, followed by maximising in-service product efficiency.

-We are focused on delivering this commitment in a safe, cost-effective manner and we have made good progress already: we have already reduced our annual Scope 1 and 2 emissions by 21% since 2019.
+We are focused on delivering this commitment in a safe, cost-effective manner and we have made good progress already: we have already reduced our overall energy facility consumption by approximately 29% since 2014.

 SEE OUR ANNUAL REPORT FOR MORE INFORMATION